Collecting Data on Your App

 Small sample intervals cause more samples to be taken.
 Each sample uses system memory and a large number of samples quickly uses up the available memory on smaller memory machines.

-You can change the sample interval for an instrument by clicking the inspector icon for that instrument.
+You can change the sample interval for an instrument by opening the Record Settings inspector for that instrument.

 Running Instruments in Deferred Mode

-Increase the accuracy of performance-related data by deferring data analysis until you quit the application you are testing.
-Instruments analyzes and displays data while your app runs, allowing you to view the data as it is collected.
-Running Instruments in deferred mode delays the analysis of data until the data collection is done, either after your application has finished running or after you click Stop.
+Increase the accuracy of performance-related data by deferring data analysis until you quit the app you are testing.
+Typically, Instruments analyzes and displays data while your app runs, allowing you to view the data as it is collected.
+Performing analysis live slows down the target process by taking up CPU time and memory, which leaves you with measurements that may not reflect how the process would normally behave.
+Running Instruments in deferred mode delays the analysis of data until the data collection is done, either after your app has finished running or after you click Stop.
 While in deferred mode, you are blocked from interacting with the instruments that are collecting data.

 In deferred mode, after Instruments has finished collecting data, Instruments processes the data and displays it onscreen.
-Even though deferring the data analysis adds time to the back end of the data collection process, it helps ensure that performance-related data is accurate.
+Even though deferring the data analysis adds time to the later stages of the data collection process, it helps ensure that performance-related data is accurate.

 You can set Instruments to run in deferred mode in the Instruments preferences.